PioneersHub/participation_certificate/README.md

-# Certificate of Participation
+# Certificate of Attendance

-This is a boilerplate repo to create signed certificates of participation that can be validated via a website.
+This is a boilerplate repo to create signed certificates of attendance that can be validated via a website.
 It's supposed to be help you with the generation of the certificates but does require:

 - Code mangling to prepare the data to be displayed on the certificate